 You will be monitored throughout the test to make sure that your blood glucose level does not drop too low.
 You may experience weakness, sweating, anxiety, hunger, or other symptoms if this happens.
 Be sure to tell the person performing the test if you experience any of these symptoms.

 People with bleeding disorders or anyone taking medication that reduces the ability of the blood to clot (e.g., warfarin, ASA, or other anticoagulants) should tell the technician before the samples of blood are taken.
 These conditions and medications may require special attention at the time of testing.

 If you are concerned about any symptoms following this test, speak to your doctor.
 Take the time to be sure you understand all the risks of complications and side effects as well as any precautions you or your doctor can take to avoid them.
 Be sure your doctor understands all your concerns.

 What happens during the test?

 The test is usually done in a lab or your doctor's office.
-When you arrive for this test, you will have a blood sample taken.
-Then, you will be asked to drink a sweet drink containing glucose.
+When you arrive for this test, if you are undergoing this test to screen for diabetes or prediabetes, you will have a blood sample taken to determine your fasting blood sugar.
+Then you will be asked to drink a sweet drink containing glucose.
 A blood sample will then be taken after 1 hour, and another after 2 hours.
 The blood samples may be collected at other time intervals, and your doctor may order additional blood samples to be taken if needed.
 The test can take up to 3 hours to complete.

-Blood is collected into one or more small vials labelled with your information.
+Blood is collected into small vials labelled with your information.